Can You Eat Tuna During Pregnancy?

 Expert Validated

-Giving birth to a child requires effort, and precautionary measures need to be taken care of right from conception.
+Giving birth to a child requires effort, and precautionary measures need to be taken right from conception.
 Whatever a pregnant woman consumes has to be checked for its nutritional importance and safety to the mother and her foetus.
-Tuna, for instance, is generally considered a great source of protein and omega-3 fatty acids, including eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) content, both of which are monumental in the foetus’ brain and nervous system development (1).
+Tuna, for instance, is generally considered a great source of protein and omega-3 fatty acids, including eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) content, both of which are monumental in the foetus’s brain and nervous system development (1).
 Nonetheless, tuna fish is also rich in mercury, which has proven harmful for the developing baby.
 This is the reason there are so many dilemmas related to tuna and pregnancy.
 So, is it safe to eat tuna while pregnant?
 Let’s find an answer to this and much more beneficial information.

-Can You Eat Tuna Fish While Pregnant?
+Is It Safe to Eat Tuna While Pregnant?

 However, pregnant women should be cautious of fish containing mercury.
 Therefore, they should consume only low-mercury fish and shellfish, including low-mercury tuna (2).

-How Much Tuna Can Pregnant Women Eat?
+How Much Tuna Can You Eat While Pregnant?

 The amount of tuna that you may consume must be adjusted based on whether you have any other seafood during the same week.
 As per the US FDA (Food and Drug Administration), pregnant and nursing women are allowed to have 8 to 12 oz of seafood, and specifically: